 Who Wants to be an Opera Star?

 Who Wants to be an Opera Star? is an introduction to the art form of opera through the framework of a television game show.
-The performance runs as a series of questions and competitions, with four singers in the roles of emcee and contestants.
+The performance runs as a series of questions and competitions, with four singers in the roles of MC and contestants.
 Studio audience members (the students) will learn about voice types, arias, duets, props and costumes, and a dash of opera history.
-While cheering on the contestants, students will learn Italian words associated with opera and participate by identifying emotions and clapping rhythms in musical selections taken from some of the world’s favorite operas.
+While cheering on the contestants, students will learn Italian words associated with opera, and participate by identifying emotions and clapping rhythms in musical selections taken from some of the world’s favorite operas.

 Requirements: Load-in and load-out assistance.
 A microphone on a stand and a nearby power outlet.
 Dressing room and restroom space for adults only.
 Room temperature bottled water for five.